aidanrohm/Aidan-Rohm-Lab-IVGD/CapstoneGame/README.txt

 I have long wanted to play an environmentally immersive game that tells a short story, while giving the feeling of being trapped in nature and time.
 The closest game that I can think of to relate to this is Firewatch, which is really fantastic.
 While I know my game will be quite basic and will not permit extensive amounts of exploration and whatnot, I still want it to tell a story and leave the player curious for more.
+Another game for inspiration is Life is Strange.
+I find this game to be beautiful in its art and use of music and lighting.
+I never played the entire game but when I was playing it, there were so many beautiful aspects to appreciate.

+DEVELOPMENT PROCESS:

+Start:
+	- I think to begin, the biggest thing to take care of is going to be setting the environment where the world changes with every step.
+This will